ARMmbed/mbed-os-5-docs/docs/reference/api/platform/PowerManagement.md

 ### Idle loop

-Idle loop is a background system thread, which scheduler will execute when there's no other threads ready to run.
-That may happen when your application is waiting for some event to happen.
-By default the idle loop will invoke sleep manager to enter a sleep mode.
-You can overwrite this behavior by providing a different handler as demonstrated below.
+Idle loop is a background system thread, which scheduler executes when no other threads are ready to run.
+That may happen when your application is waiting for an event to happen.
+By default, the idle loop invokes sleep manager to enter a sleep mode.
+You can overwrite this behavior by providing a different handler:

 ```c++
 void new_idle_loop()